bennorth/pytch/example/pytch/doc/help.md

 and then use your program.
 Many projects will need the user to click the _green flag_ (currently a rectangle), but not always.
 To stop all running scripts, hit the _red stop button_.
-The green flag and stop button are both below the stage.
+The green flag and stop button are both at the left above the stage.

 ## Sprites